ahmadajmi/learning-javascript/chapter1.md

 [Inheritance VS compositions in JavaScript]( http://stackoverflow.com/questions/8696695/composition-inheritance-and-aggregation-in-javascript)

 ### Prototype
-A prototype is an object and every created function automatically gets a prototype property that points to a new blank object and it's constructor property will point to the function that just created not the built-in Object().
+A prototype is an object.
+Every created function automatically gets a prototype property that points to a new blank object and it's constructor property will point to the function that just created not the built-in Object().

 ``` javascript
 function func() {}